The Biggest Loser season 7: Week 16

-Week 16First aired April 21, 2009Following the elimination of Laura, it is also revealed that Tara is the only player that has not fallen below the yellow line.
+Following the elimination of Laura, it is also revealed that Tara is the only player that has not fallen below the yellow line.
 Tara is grieving over the loss of her partner, and she blames Jillian for telling Mike to vote Laura off.
 Jillian confronts her, claiming that Laura needed to go home to recover from her injury and tells Tara to stop being selfish.
 Meanwhile, Bob talks with Kristin, trying to reassure her after the close vote.
 Kristin comes to the realization that she deserves to win, and she claims that she was afraid to express this for fear of getting the dream pulled away from her.
 The contestants are called to a challenge where they answer questions provided by Good Housekeeping.
 The prize is a trip to New York City.
 The competition comes down to Kristin and Mike with a tiebreaker based on who can guess the number of calories in a fried fish sandwich without going over.
 Mike wins the tiebreak by guessing within 5 calories of the correct number which is 640.
 In the second challenge, the contestants are suspended from platforms 45 ft above the ground.
 Each player is given a rope that is attached to a pulley holding their platform in the air.
 If the contestant lets go, their platform falls and they are out.
 Mike drops out first due to his fear of heights.
 Filipe tries to break the concentration of the others by talking smack and shaking the rig that is supporting them, but in the end, he drops out.
 The competition comes down to Helen and Tara, and despite Helen trying to bribe Tara, Tara wins her third straight challenge.
 The prize is either a one-pound advantage at the weigh-in or a $10,000 cash prize.
 Alison tells Tara she has until the weigh-in to decide.